AKdeBerg/analog-clock/README.md

 <img width="700" align="center" src="./img/challenge.jpg"/>

+## Blog
+Plz read my article I wronte on it: https://dev.to/akdeberg/minimalist-wall-clock-46ig

 ## Tech I Used
 This app is purely made with vanilla JavaScript & raw HTML/CSS.
 It is to demonstrate, ff you can be creative you can make something amazing out of those core technologies.